One of the ways we are funded is through council tax from the residents of Hampshire and Isle of Wight.

 Which is funded by

 This information is about the portion of your council tax which goes to Hampshire & Isle of Wight Fire and Rescue Authority.
-Your council tax bill also includes amounts for the Police and Crime Commissioner for Hampshire and the Isle of Wight, Hampshire County Council, your local district or borough council and, in many areas, a parish or town council.
+Your council tax bill also includes amounts for the Police and Crime Commissioner for Hampshire and the Isle of Wight, unitary or upper tier authority, your local district or borough council and, in many areas, a parish or town council.

 Please contact your district council if you have any queries about your council tax bill or council tax benefit.